Seahawks coach Pete Carroll calls Quandre Diggs’ interception return ‘shameful’

 But the only completion came on what was initially a 5-yarder at the Jets’ 11 in the third quarter before he lost two yards on the run.

-As Carroll noted, the Seahawks compensated by getting the tight ends and running backs more involved — tight end Colby Parkinson led Seattle with five catches, and running back DeeJay Dallas led the team with 55 receiving yards.
+As Carroll noted, the Seahawks compensated by getting the tight ends and running backs more involved — tight end Colby Parkinson led Seattle with five catches and running back DeeJay Dallas led the team with 55 receiving yards.

 “We didn’t get it the ball to DK or Tyler (Lockett) much at all, but we had enough stuff going and the tight ends did a really good job,” Carroll said.